darkulzer/Project-2/README.md

  - Averaged columns
  - Counted values
  - LIKE function using wildcards ‘%’
--Merged dataframes in order to reduce JOIN queries in SQL -Exported new cleaned dataframes to CSV files
+- Merged dataframes in order to reduce JOIN queries in SQL
+- Exported new cleaned dataframes to CSV files
--Created Results table?
+- Created Results table?

 ### Final databases, tables/collections